 5. Better management of time

 It is obvious that when you have a goal in front of you, you will strive hard towards achieving it.
 Goals are like road maps; they give a direction to businesses and are important for sales teams.
-The main reasons for setting sales goals are the following,
+The main reasons for setting sales goals for salespeople are the following,

 With sales goals, your sales team has a benchmark to achieve.
 It will help motivate reps to put in their best efforts.
 You can amplify the feeling further by providing special incentives to those who can surpass the goal.
 Click here to read the best sales motivational quotes for your team.